-350-16.D CALCULATIONS OF RUNOFF AND DESIGN STORM FREQUENCY.
+350-16.D CALCULATIONS OF RUNOFF AND DESIGN STORM FREQUENCY

 - (1) Storm drainage facilities required by this chapter shall be designed to provide protection from a ten- to 100year storm as determined by the City Engineer.
-A ten-year design storm would be appropriate where a storm in excess of the design storm would have minor impact such as inconvenience to traffic on local streets.
-A 100-year design storm would be appropriate where a storm in excess of the design storm would cause damage to existing or future structures or their contents.
-Detention ponds shall be designed for a twenty-five- to 100-year storm as determined by the City Engineer to store all increased flows generated from development for storms of one-, five-, ten-, twenty-five-, fifty-, and 100-year frequency as determined by the City Engineer.
-Outlet structures shall address the staged release of predevelopment outflows for each storm aforementioned. - (2) Stormwater runoff from watersheds of 200 or less acres shall be calculated by rational method as described in Manual Number 37 of the American Society of Civil Engineers. - (3) Rainfall intensity duration frequency shall be used as developed by Joint Planning Commission of Lehigh and Northampton Counties. - (4) Stormwater runoff from watersheds of more than 200 acres shall be calculated using soil cover complex method developed by the Natural Resources Conservation Service or other appropriate method acceptable to the City Engineer. - (5) Complete detailed drainage and detention calculations shall be submitted to the City Engineer, certified by a registered professional engineer. - (6) All storm drainage calculations shall use equations, coefficients and other engineering data contained in storm drainage runoff calculation standards of the City Engineer's office.
+A tenyear design storm would be appropriate where a storm in excess of the design storm would have minor impact such as inconvenience to traffic on local streets.
+A 100year design storm would be appropriate where a storm in excess of the design storm would cause damage to existing or future structures or their contents.
+Detention facilities Stormwater control measures shall be designed for a twenty-five- to 100-year storm as determined by the City Engineer to store all increased flows generated from development for storms of one-, five-, ten-, twentyfive-, fifty-, and 100-year frequency as determined by the City Engineer.
+Outlet structures shall address the staged release of predevelopment outflows for each storm aforementioned. - (2) Stormwater runoff from watersheds of 200 or less acres shall be calculated by rational method as described in Manual Number 37 of the American Society of Civil Engineers. - (3) Rainfall intensity duration frequency shall be used as developed by Lehigh Valley Planning Commission (LVPC). - (4) Stormwater runoff from watersheds of more than 200 acres shall be calculated using soil cover complex method developed by the Natural Resources Conservation Service or other appropriate method acceptable to the City Engineer. - (5) Complete detailed drainage and detention stormwater control measure design calculations shall be submitted